watson-developer-cloud/assistant-with-discovery/README.md

 4. Set up the custom configuration using **one** of the **two** options
   - (4a.)
 Upload the configuration [using the Discovery API](#configAPI)
   - (4b.)
 Enter the configuration settings [in the Discovery UI](#configUI)
-5. In the tooling interface, click "Switch" on the Configuration line and select the new CarManualConfig configuration
+5. In the tooling interface, click "Switch" on the Configuration line and select your new configuration
   ![](readme_image/image.PNG)
 6. Download and unzip the [manualdocs.zip]() in this repo to reveal a set of JSON documents
 7. In the tooling interface, drag and drop (or browse and select) all of the JSON files into the "Add data to this collection" box